-- 37.-(1) Subject to the provisions of this section, where a person- - (a) in the course of his business, has an infringing copy of a work in his possession, custody or control; or - (b) has in his possession, custody or control an article specifically designed or adapted for making copies of a particular protected work, knowing or having reason to believe that it has been or is being used to make infringing copies, the copyright owner may apply to the court for an order that the infringing copy or article be delivered up to him or to such other person as the court may direct. - (2) An application under subsection (1) shall not be made after the end of the period specified in section 139; and no order shall be made unless the court also makes, or it appears to the court that there are grounds for making, an order under section 138 for the disposal of the infringing copies. - (3) A person to whom an infringing copy or other article is delivered up pursuant to an order made under this section shall, if an order under section 138 is not made, retain it until an order or decision is made by the court under that section.
+(b) has in his possession, custody or control an article specifically designed or adapted for making copies of a particular protected work, knowing or having reason to believe that it has been or is being used to make infringing copies,

+- (2) An application under subsection (1) shall not be made after the end of the period specified in section 136; and no order shall be made unless the court also makes, or it appears to the court that there are grounds for making, an order under section 135 for the disposal of the infringing copies. - (3) A person to whom an infringing copy or other article is delivered up pursuant to an order made under this section shall, if an order under section 135 is not made, retain it until an order or decision is made by the court under that section. - 38.-(1) Subject to any decision of the court under section 135, and to the conditions specified in subsections (2), (3) and (4), an infringing copy of a work which is found exposed or otherwise immediately available for sale or hire, and in respect of which the copyright owner would be entitled to apply for an order under section 37 may be seized and detained by him or a person authorised by him.

-Right to scize infringing copies, etc.
+Right to seize infringing copies, etc.

-- 38.-(1) Subject to any decision of the court under section 138, and to the conditions specified in subsections (2), (3) and (4), an infringing copy of a work which is found exposed or otherwise immediately available for sale or hire, and in respect of which the copyright owner would be entitled to apply for an order under section 37 may be seized and detained by him or a person authorised by him. - (2) Before anything is seized under this section notice of the time and place of the proposed seizure shall be given to the nearest police station. - (3) At the time that anything is seized under this section there shall be left at the place where it was seized a notice in the prescribed form containing the prescribed particulars as to the person by whom or on whose authority the seizure is made and the grounds on which it is made. - (4) In this section "premises" includes land, buildings, fixed or moveable structures, vehicles, vessels and aircraft.
+- (2) Before anything is seized under this section notice of the time and place of the proposed seizure shall be given to a local police station. - (3) At the time that anything is seized under this section there shall be left at the place where it was seized a notice in the prescribed form containing the prescribed particulars as to the person by whom or on whose authority the seizure is made and the grounds on which it is made. - (4) In this section, "premises" includes land, buildings, fixed or moveable structures, vehicles, vessels and aircraft.